renpy/renpyweb/README.md

       make cythonclean
       emcc --clear-ports

-- Compile:
+- Recompile:
-  `make`

-- Install the 'web' add-on to Ren'Py:
-  `scripts/install_in_renpy.sh`
+      make
+      scripts/install_in_renpy.sh

-- Package the game: from the Ren'Py interface, or using `scripts/distribute_game.sh`
+- Package the game: from the Ren'Py interface, or using `scripts/distribute_game.sh` (basic testing only)

 ## How to run locally